General Questions About Personal Injury Law

 - certain other incidental expenses

-What you are precluded from doing if you do not have a "serious injury" is making a claim against the negligent driver for monetary compensation for your pain and suffering.
+What you are precluded from doing if you do not have a "serious injury" is making a claim against the negligent driver for monetary compensation for your physical and emotional pain and suffering.

 No-fault benefits are paid by the automobile insurance company of the owner of the car you are in at the time of the accident -- even if the driver of that car (whether you or someone else) is not at fault -- hence the term "no-fault benefits."